-The Setting: the Bark River never disappoints-always canoeable regardless of the water level or wind, always offering plenty of wildlife sightings.
+The Bark River never disappoints-always canoeable regardless of the water level or wind, always offering plenty of wildlife sightings.
 This trip was on a cloudy Saturday afternoon with light sprinkles, temp in the low 70’s.

-Water Level: 105 cfs (“normal”) at Rome gauge #05426250.
+105 cfs (“normal”) at Rome gauge #05426250.
 Median for June 13 is around 75 cfs.

 many great blue heron, an eagle (we almost always see an eagle on this section), oriole, swallows, muskrats, turtle, jumping fish, eastern flycatcher.
 Heard but not seen: owl, cranes, rooster, peacock, crows and crow babies, frogs and many unidentified birds.